ZWMiller/nlp_pipe_manager/README.md

 function that hacks those bits together and then prints out some scoring piece.
-To help manage all of this better, I've developed a pipelining system that allows the user to load all of the pieces into a class and then let the class to the management for them.
+To help manage all of this better, I've developed a pipelining system that allows the user to load all of the pieces into a class and then let the class do the management for them.

 Examples of using the pipeline: